MichaelKim/webview/docs/build.md

 ## MacOS

 webview depends on the Cocoa and Webkit frameworks.
-Also, make sure your compiler supports Objective-C (g++ and clang++ should both work).
+Also, make sure your compiler supports Objective-C++ (g++ and clang++ should both work).

 Use the provided CMake config to compile.
 Otherwise, to manually compile,